BY: Janine Mitchell

 A good manager is likely to achieve the following – happy and effective teams = increased productivity; improved staff morale; reduced staff absenteeism; organisation targets and goals, smashed.

 Janine delivers resilience and stress management training to manger, workforces, and organisations in supporting and improving wellbeing.
-If you would like to know how Janine can help your organisation to improve resilience and increase morale which will in turn boost productivity and turnover, please contact Janine today by completing the enquiry form below.
+If you would like to know how Janine can help your organisation to improve resilience and increase morale which will in turn boost productivity and turnover.